"When people said disco was dead, it wasn't -- it was a lie." - Dimitri from Paris, quoted in SEE Magazine, issue #462 (October 3, 2002)

 "Ain't No Stoppin' Us Now" by McFadden and Whitehead was the official song of the Philadelphia Phillies during their games against the Kansas City Royals in the World Series in October 1980.
 And the Phillies became the champions!
 The cheerleaders for the Philadelphia Eagles team of 1980 also adopted this as their theme, and released their own recording of "Ain't No Stoppin' Us Now" through The Sound of Philadelphia (CBS Records) in 1981, but the Eagles were defeated by the Oakland Raiders at the Super Bowl in January 1981.

 Here are disco songs featured on the American television show "American Bandstand" in 1980: "Last Train to London" by E.L.O.
-(January 5 program), "Haven't You Heard" by Patrice Rushen (January 26 program), "Twilight Zone/Twilight Zone" by Manhattan Transfer (March 1 program), "I Can't Help Myself (Sugar Pie Honey Bunch)" by Bonnie Pointer (March 8 program), "The Second Time Around" by Shalamar (March 15 program), "Ladies' Night" by Kool and the Gang (March 22 program), "Got to Love Somebody" by Sister Sledge (April 5 program), "Give Me a Break" and "Put Your Feet to the Beat" by the Ritchie Family (April 12 program), "Body Language" by the Spinners (April 26 program), "Let's Get Serious" by Jermaine Jackson and "Rock With You" by Michael Jackson (May 24 program), "Sweet Sensation" by Stephanie Mills (July 5 program), "Power" by the Temptations (July 19 program), and "Fame" by Irene Cara (October 18 program).
+(January 5 program), "Haven't You Heard" by Patrice Rushen (January 26 program), "Twilight Zone/Twilight Zone" by Manhattan Transfer (March 1 program), "I Can't Help Myself (Sugar Pie Honey Bunch)" by Bonnie Pointer (March 8 program), "The Second Time Around" by Shalamar (March 15 program), "Ladies' Night" by Kool and the Gang (March 22 program), "Got to Love Somebody" by Sister Sledge (April 5 program), "Give Me a Break" and "Put Your Feet to the Beat" by the Ritchie Family and "Disco Flam" by José Feliciano (April 12 program), "Off the Wall" by Michael Jackson and "Body Language" by the Spinners (April 26 program), "Let's Get Serious" by Jermaine Jackson and "Rock With You" by Michael Jackson (May 24 program), "Sweet Sensation" by Stephanie Mills (July 5 program), "Power" by the Temptations (July 19 program), and "Fame" by Irene Cara (October 18 program).